alterNERDtive/VoiceAttack-profiles/docs/configuration/SpanshAttack.md

 Toggles:

-* `auto jump after scooping`: Automatically accelerate and jump out when fuel scooping is complete.
+* `auto jump after scooping`: Automatically jump out when fuel scooping is complete.
 Default: true.
 * `auto plot`: Automatically plot to the next waypoint after supercharging.
   Default: true.
 * `clear neutron route on shutdown`: Clear an active neutron route when the game